-Keane are an English alternative rock band from Battle, East Sussex, formed in 1997.
+Keane are an English rock band from Battle, East Sussex, formed in 1997.
 The group currently comprises Tim Rice-Oxley (piano, synthesisers, backing vocals), Richard Hughes (drums, percussion, backing vocals), Jesse Quin (bass guitar, acoustic/electric guitar, backing vocals) and Tom Chaplin (lead vocals, acoustic/electric guitar).
 Their original line-up included founder and guitarist Dominic Scott, who left in 2001.
-Keane achieved mainstream success with the release of their debut album, Hopes and Fears, in 2004.
-The album won multiple awards, including the Brit Award for Best British Album, and was the second best-selling British album of the year.
+Keane immediately achieved mainstream, international success with the release of their debut album, Hopes and Fears, in 2004.
+The album won several awards, including the Brit Award for Best British Album, and was the second best-selling British album of the year.
 Their second studio album, Under the Iron Sea, continued the band's success, topping the album charts in the UK and debuting at number four on the Billboard 200 chart.
 Their third album, Perfect Symmetry was released in October 2008.
-The launch featured a series of symmetry-based installations including a 10m long half image...
+The launch featured a series of symmetry-based installations including a 10m...

 This entry is automatically sourced from Wikipedia , the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under CC-BY-SA .
 Visit Keane on Wikipedia to correct or update this entry.
 Any changes made to the Wikipedia article will not be immediately available here.
 The ABC is not responsible for the content of external sites.